getoutreach/stencil/docs/content/en/getting-started/installing.md

 ## Next Steps

 Now that you've installed Stencil, read the [Quick Start guide][quickstart] and explore the rest of the documentation.
-If you have questions, ask the Stencil community directly by visiting the [Stencil Discussion Forum][forum].
+If you have questions, ask the Stencil community directly by visiting the [Stencil discussion Forum][forum].

 [forum]: https://github.com/getoutreach/stencil/discussions
 [installgit]: https://git-scm.com/